mongodb/docs-meta/source/style-guide/includes/terms/o.rst

    on-premises
      **off-premises**

-     :icon-fa4:`times-circle` Avoid when referring to non-Atlas
-     deployments.
-To refer to non-Atlas deployments, use :term:`self-managed`.
+     :icon-fa4:`times-circle` Avoid these terms when you distinguish non-Atlas deployments.
+To distinguish non-Atlas deployments, use :term:`self-managed`.

-     When used in other contexts, use *on-premises* to distinguish local computing (in which resources are located on a customer's own site) from remote computing (in which resources are provided partially or totally through the cloud).
-Always hyphenate. *Premises* is plural;
+     When you use *on-premises* in other contexts, use the term to distinguish local computing (in which resources are located on a customer's own site) from remote computing (in which resources are provided partially or totally through the cloud).
+Always hyphenate.
-     don't use *on-premise* or *off-premise*.
+     *Premises* is plural; don't use *on-premise* or *off-premise*.

      .. list-table::
         :widths: 50 50